DSA Members' news

 Novelist and academic Dame Marina Warner delivered the 2019 Annual Harrell-Bond lecture, which explored the potential of imaginative 'tale-spinning' in establishing a sense of place and belonging for refugees and forced migrants.
 Listen to the podcast.

-The Department of International Development will be hosting an exclusive live-stream event with the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator and the Head of UNOCHA, Mark Lowcock, who will discuss progress towards the United Nations’ vision for better humanitarian financing, discuss lessons learned, and identify how we can make further progress towards a more anticipatory approach.
-You can tune in on Monday 2 December, from 12.30pm via the LSE ID Facebook page.
+On Monday 2 December, the Department of International Development hosted an exclusive event with the Head of UNOCHA, Mark Lowcock.
+The lecture was chaired by Dr Stuart Gordon, and discussed progress towards the United Nations’ vision for better humanitarian financing, lessons learned, as well as identifying how the sector can make further progress towards a more anticipatory approach.
+Watch the lecture again here.

 The Conflict Research Programme Blog celebrates its 1 year anniversary this month!
 The platform showcases the ongoing research from across our five focus countries covering a range of different themes, including the political marketplace, civicness and identity politics.